Hamfest: Hamfests worldwide

 The second largest hamfest in the U.S. is the Orlando HamCation in Orlando, Florida with over 23,000 visitors per year and 74 years running.
 Smaller regional hamfests include the 60 year young Shelby Hamfest in North Carolina, hosting 5,000 to 7,000 visitors per year, Huntsville Hamfest in Alabama, Atlanta Hamfest celebrating 90 Years, and SEA-PAC in Seaside, Oregon.
 Hamfests can also be as small as a few hundred local attendees.

 The largest hamfest in New England (and the Northeastern United States) is the New England Amateur Radio Festival, commonly known as NEAR-Fest, which is held twice a year, May and October, at the Deerfield Fairgrounds in Deerfield, New Hampshire.
 Deerfield is located approximately 15 mi east of Manchester on Route 43.
 The DFW Ham Radio Expo is held every June in Lewisville, Texas.

 Two of the largest Hamfests in Canada are HAM-EX, held by the Peel Amateur Radio Club (PeelARC) and the Mississauga Amateur Radio Club (MARC), once a year at the Brampton Fall Fairgrounds just north of Brampton, Ontario, and the York Region Amateur Radio Club (YRARC), on the first Saturday of November each year at the Newmarket Community Centre Newmarket, Ontario.
 Both of these Hamfests typically attract over a thousand visitors each year.
 Many smaller Hamfests are also held in every province across Canada each year.
 A full listing of Canadian Hamfests can be found on the Radio Amateurs of Canada (RAC) website.

 In Western Australia, the biggest Hamfest is run by the Northern Corridor Radio Group.
 They held their first few at the former Carine TAFE College site.
 Following its closure their hamfests have been held in Bassendean, a suburb of Perth.
 2007 saw a demonstration of military radio equipment and a demonstration of a tesla coil.
 These were in addition to the "bring and buy" tables and stands for various retailers and groups.

-In the United Kingdom the two largest hamfests, referred to locally as Radio Rally's, are held by the Radio Society of Great Britain and National Hamfest Ltd. Many smaller Rally's are held by Radio Clubs up and down the country such as The Stockport Radio Society and the Lincoln Short Wave Club among others.
+In the United Kingdom the two largest hamfests, referred to locally as Radio Rallies, are held by the Radio Society of Great Britain and National Hamfest Ltd. Many smaller Rallies are held by Radio Clubs up and down the country such as The Stockport Radio Society and the Lincoln Short Wave Club among others.

 The International Exhibition for Radio Amateurs known as HAM RADIO in Friedrichshafen, Germany, is Europe's largest and most well-known hamfest (17,080 visitors in 2015), which includes a trade show and "youth days".
 The first HAM RADIO took place in 1976 with 62 exhibitors.

 In India, Hamfest has been popular since 1991.
 In 2009, it was held in Bangalore, along with Golden Jubilee celebrations of Bangalore Amateur Radio Club VU2ARC Two ham conventions, with mostly forums, were held by the National Institute of Amateur Radio in Hyderabad in recent years which uniquely coupled the events with major DXpeditions, allowing foreign hams to operate from the rare locales of Andaman I and Lakshadweep I.